mthussain1234/tech221-2tier-architecture-deployment-aws/README.md

 12. The EC2 instance IP should now be entered in the search bar like this `IP:3000/posts`

 ![image](https://user-images.githubusercontent.com/129314018/234063503-beb32a01-a377-4beb-adc9-8598f51032b4.png)

+## Before doing reverse proxy

+`lsof -i :3000` - if app is still running, use this to identify which PID is runnning `kill -9 PID` - Kills the app using the PID
+`node app.js` - Launches app again

 # Reverse Proxy